Client Resources, Blog Matthew Giardina Client Resources, Blog Matthew Giardina

 Blog / Should I Move or Remodel?

-Author: Chelsea Jordan
+By: Chelsea Jordan

 When my husband and I were buying our house, one of the million questions we asked our realtor was, “Do people usually move or remodel?”
 Without hesitation, she said, “People here tend to move.”